vertexproject/synapse/docs/synapse/devguides/devops_aha.rst

     sys.exit(asyncio.run(main(sys.argv[1:]))))

 A standalone Synapse Cell does not use a ``telepath.yaml``.
-The Cell will add its own ``./certs`` directory for any local certificates it needs for Telepath, and the URLs in the ``aha:registry`` configuration parameter will be added to the running processes list of Aha servers to enable Cells to do service discovery.
+The Cell will add its own ``./certs`` directory for any local certificates it needs for Telepath, and the URLs in the ``aha:registry`` configuration parameter will be added to the running processes list of Aha servers.
+This allows code running inside of the Cell to connect to ``aha://`` URLs.